2025 Bielefeld stabbing attack

-The Bielefeld stabbing attack, took place on May 18, 2025, in Bielefeld, Germany, in which five bar patrons were stabbed, some seriously.
-The incident occurred in the early morning hours in the city center.
-Due to the suspected Islamist motivation of the suspect, a 35-year-old Syrian according to his papers, the investigation into the case is being led by the Federal Prosecutor's Office.
+On 18 May 2025, a mass stabbing took place at a bar in Bielefeld, North Rhine-Westphalia, Germany.
+Five men were injured before the perpetrator, a 35-year-old Syrian man, was arrested.

+The perpetrator admitted to having Islamist motives in accordance with Islamic State ideology and was sentenced to life imprisonment in June 2026.

 Course of events

 At around 4:20 a.m., a man mingled with Arminia Bielefeld football fans partying in front of the bar Cutie on Große-Kurfürsten-Straße, about an eight-minute walk from Bielefeld Hauptbahnhof.
-Shortly thereafter, he apparently randomly attacked several people using a cane with a retractable blade and a knife.
+Shortly thereafter, he attacked several people using a cane with a retractable blade and a knife.
 He injured at least five people: four men aged 22 to 27 and a 26-year-old woman.
 Four of the victims suffered serious injuries, two of whom were temporarily in critical condition.
 Some guests attempted to overpower the attacker, who sustained minor facial injuries.
-This included a 26-year-old Arminia fan, who was already injured in the leg, throwing himself at the attacker and suffering several life-threatening stab wounds to the chest.
+This included a 26-year-old Arminia fan, who though already injured in the leg, threw himself at the attacker and suffered several life-threatening stab wounds to the chest.
 The police praised the Arminia fans for their courage and emphasized that without them there would have been deaths.

 Investigations

-As later became known, the perpetrator fled by train via Hamm to Essen.
+The perpetrator fled by train via Hamm to Essen.
 Near the crime scene, police found a bag containing residence papers, several knives, and a bottle of flammable liquid.
 Hours later, police were notified by a citizen that the wanted man had apparently asked him at Essen Central Station if he could use the Deutsche Bahn Navigator app on his cell phone to find a connection to Velbert.
 Investigators identified three properties there as possible locations.
 The next evening, the suspect was arrested in an empty apartment in the neighboring Heiligenhaus district.
 He resisted and sustained minor injuries.
 Due to suspicion of an Islamist-motivated attack, the Federal Prosecutor's Office took over the investigation.
 In addition to his unremarkable contacts with a mosque community in Bielefeld, he also had contact with individuals considered to be relevant Islamist figures.
 According to the Federal Prosecutor's Office, evidence has grown that he acted out of Islamist motivation.
-The suspect used a translation app to declare that he sympathized with the "Islamic State (terrorist organization)" (IS).
+The suspect used a translation app to declare that he sympathized with the Islamic State (IS).
 Investigators found handwritten notes in Arabic in his room, indicating an intense engagement with a, Salafist interpretation of Islam.
 A hand-drawn note with a black banner, a flag used by Islamist groups such as Al-Qaeda and IS, was also found.